xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

 })
 ```

   - Create a logger.
-For all tutorials we will take the Memory Logger.
+For all tutorials we will use the Memory Logger.
 This
     logger stores all the log entries.
 It is a good logger for unit testing.

   - Tells the memory logger that it should also write the logs to console out.